ruysay/landmarkRemark/README.md

       Kumulos ( https://www.kumulos.com )
       Realm ( https://realm.io/products/realm-mobile-platform)

-I chose **Firebase** as my backend service because I used Firebase Messaging and Analytics before, it looks more familiar to me though I have not used Realtime DB and Auth service.
-So to setup and integrate the Firebase service for this project, there will be some learning curve there but should not be an issue to know how to use them.
+I chose **Firebase** as my backend service because I have used Firebase Messaging and Analytics before, it is a familiar service for me, although I have not implemented Realtime DB and Auth services in the past, which are required for this app.
+I spent some time studying the SDK on how to setup and integrate Firebase service, it was not difficult for me to understand and be able to use the service.

 ### User Management: Firebase Auth
    - Preparation of Firebase Auth - [https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1](https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1)
 - Regarding the user authentication, we only support "Email" + "Password" to sign up and sign in.    [https://firebase.google.com/docs/auth/android/password-auth](https://firebase.google.com/docs/auth/android/password-auth)
-- Although Firebase Auth supports other approaches such as Google sign-in, Facebook Login, and etc, the reason why I use Email + Password to do user authentication are:
-	- At the beginning of the project, I used "Email + Password" as custom user id to manage location note data because I thought there was no time to integrate a user Auth service, but later I realised it is not hard to integrate Firebase Auth and its [passwordAuthentication](https://firebase.google.com/docs/auth/android/password-auth#create_a_password-based_account) API can meets my original design so I move on this approach.
+- Although Firebase Auth supports other approaches such as Google sign-in, Facebook Login, and etc, the reason why I chose Email + Password for user authentication is because when I started, I used "Email + Password" as custom user id to manage location note data as I thought there would be limited time to integrate a user Auth service.
+However, later I realised it is not hard to integrate Firebase Auth and its [passwordAuthentication](https://firebase.google.com/docs/auth/android/password-auth#create_a_password-based_account) API can meets my original design so I move on this approach.
--  At this moment, user sign up doesn't require email verification, user can register an account if the the email is not in use by other users.
+-  At the moment, user sign up doesn't require email verification, user can register an account if the the email is not in use by other users.
-- After successful sign in, the app will update the user's profile with Firebase Auth API. so the user name which user used in sign up process will be updated.
+- After user signs in sucessfully, the app will update the user's profile with Firebase Auth API and the user name used during sign up will be updated.

 ###  DB: Firebase real time DB
 - Preparation of Realtime Database - [https://firebase.google.com/docs/database/android/start](https://firebase.google.com/docs/database/android/start)